WinPath Enterprise will support harmonised working practices at pathology services around Greater Manchester

 This will make it easier for the single pathology team to share expertise and resources and to deliver a faster testing service for GPs, local hospitals, and nearby Wrightington, Wigan and Leigh NHS Foundation Trust, which is part of a shared pathology service called PAWS (Pathology at Wigan and Salford).

-Ian Grant, Diagnostics & Pharmacy (D&P) digital portfolio lead and program director at the Northern Care Alliance, said: “The catalyst for moving to a single LIMS is to support the single pathology team, ensuring that they can work smarter.
+Ian Grant, Diagnostics & Pharmacy (D&P) digital portfolio lead and programme director at the Northern Care Alliance, said: “The catalyst for moving to a single LIMS is to support the single pathology team, ensuring that they can work smarter.

 “At the moment, if Salford is short of resource, the teams at the hospital sites previously run under the former Pennine Acute Trust can’t send people to assist, or vice-versa, because they can’t use each other’s LIMS platforms.